wjhtak/MachineLearning/README.md

 * Dimensionality Reduction: Compress data set without losing as much as infomration as possible.

 # Linear Regression Model
 It is a type of supervised learning alogorithm.
 It means just fitting a straight line to your data.
+Linear function is just a fancy way of saying a line.